-In case you missed part 1: The Pits Chronicles (pt.1)
+In case you missed part 1: 5 Tips for Shaving After Mastectomy

-Note to Readers: Part 2 of the Pits Chronicles has a few technical terms but please don’t stop reading.
+Dear Black and Topless Readers: Part 2 of the Shaving After Mastectomy series has a few technical terms but please don’t stop reading.
 This is important because it can be part of the reason why shaving your underarms after a mastectomy is hard to do.

 I was not told of every single thing that would happen the morning of surgery, and I definitely was not prepared for the process of nerve blocking my chest muscles before the surgeons began the mastectomy.
 The word subpectoral refers to your chest muscle.
 Think of when a bodybuilder flexes his chest (pec) muscles.
 This process I am about to explain happens underneath the pec muscle.

 Before I went into surgery for the mastectomy procedure, I went through one of the most painful procedures that I will never forget.
 It was called the Subpectoral block.
 The two young (and cute) doctors explained to me that they were going to inject pain medicine under my chest muscle to alleviate the pain during and immediately after surgery.
 By having to use nerve and muscle blockers in surgery, I experienced complete numbness under my arm and my upper back for almost a year, affecting my ability to shave my underarm.